PacoReinaCampo/MPSoC-DV/quality/book/chapters/chapter5.md

 2. **Availability**: Making the quality policy available to relevant interested parties as appropriate.
 3. **Review and Update**: Regularly reviewing and updating the quality policy to reflect any changes in the organization or its context.

-## Organizational Roles, Responsibilities and Authorities
+## ORGANIZATIONAL ROLES, RESPONSIBILITIES AND AUTHORITIES

 Top management must ensure that roles, responsibilities, and authorities related to the QMS are clearly defined, communicated, and understood within the organization.
 This involves: